Graduate Intern Programs

 Exhibit Design Internship Program, Spring

 Intern should be in the process of completing or recently completed their Master’s degree in history, museum studies or related subject.
-Strong interpersonal skills, detail-orientated, and excellent time management skills are needed.
+Strong interpersonal skills, detail-oriented, superior research skills and excellent time management are required.
+Intern should be a self-starter and able to work in a team environment.
 Prior exhibit installation experience is not required.
-Although the position is unpaid, this is an exciting opportunity to be involved in a Museum in transition and can be completed for course credit.
+Although the position is unpaid, this is an exciting opportunity to be involved in a growing Museum and can be completed for course credit.